hkfrei/movincircles/README.md

-# CIRCLES ON CANVAS / VISITORS IN A MUSEUM
+# CIRCLES ON CANVAS / VISITORS IN A ROOM

-The goal of this project is to have a analogy of visitors in a room The circles represent people in a museum.
-Every time a new person enters, a new circle appears on the canvas.
-When a person leaves, the point will be removed from the canvas.
-In order for this to work automaticaly, the buttons for adding and removing circles must be replaced by a service which dispaches events to the app.
+The goal of this project, is to have a analogy of visitors in a room.
+Every time a person enters the room, a new circle appears on the canvas.
+When a person leaves, the circle will be removed.
+In order for this to work automatically, the buttons for adding and removing circles, must be replaced by a service, which dispaches events to the app.
 The circles have a random speed, direction and color.

 ![print screen](print_screen.jpg "Printscreen")